toofanCodes/CaliWageAnalytics/README.md

 ```

 ## Usage
-1. Place the `California State Data Set.csv` file in the project directory.
+1. The `California State Data Set.csv` file is included in this repository.
 2. Open `data_analysis.R` in RStudio or your preferred R environment.
 3. Run the script.
 It will:
    - Load and inspect the data